Bill has advanced degrees in education and political science. He has been a political science teacher for over 28 years.

 As for the first part, most of us affirm this because our society has a contempt for slavery or racism and that is founded on good ethical reasoning.
 In both situations, people are not being treated equally, but should be.
 This is also why we should be repulsed at abortion.

-However, the reverse is also true: it is wrong to treat unequals as equals.
-It is wrong to equate the life of a person with that of an animal.
-A person who would sacrifice a human life, but spare an animal is depraved and should not be trusted.
+However, the reverse is also true: it's wrong to treat unequals as equals.
+It's wrong to equate the life of a person with that of an animal.
+A person who would sacrifice a human life, but spare an animal is either ignorant or depraved.
+Either way, their value system is perverted.

 Because it’s right to save your daughter and allow my animal to die.
 That is, to treat unequals as unequals.

 If I went on my feelings, I might have saved my collie and have allowed your daughter to die in the fire.
 But I can’t do that.
 Treating unequals as equals is a social perversion.
-The person who is a self-styled nihilist, libertarian, existentialist, utilitarian, or postmodernist cannot possibly relate to what I have said because, at some level, their idea of human worth is predicated on the actions of persons and their subjective relationship to them.
+The person who is a self-styled nihilist, libertarian, existentialist, utilitarian, or postmodernist can't possibly relate to what I'm saying because, at some level, their idea of human worth is predicated on the actions of persons and their subjective relationship to them.

 © 2019 William R Bowen Jr